townerhale/fastapi-ci-demo/solution_brief.md

 ### Industry Context

-CircleCI workflows complete on average 40% faster than competing platforms, and this pipeline demonstrates why.
-The combination of intelligent test splitting, comprehensive caching, optimized resource allocation, and conditional execution creates a feedback loop that keeps developers in flow state rather than context-switching during long build waits.
+The results from this pipeline align with broader industry analysis on the value of a high-performance CI/CD platform.
+A 2021 commissioned study by Forrester Consulting, The Total Economic Impact™ Of CircleCI, found that customers could achieve a 664% ROI over three years.

-Beyond speed improvements, CircleCI customers achieve a 664% ROI over three years according to independent analysis, demonstrating the business value of investing in best-in-class CI/CD.
-The performance gains, reduced operational overhead, and improved developer productivity shown in this implementation contribute directly to this ROI through faster time-to-market and reduced infrastructure costs.
+This reference architecture demonstrates how such results are possible.
+The combination of intelligent test splitting (59% faster feedback), comprehensive caching, and conditional path filtering creates a highly efficient workflow.
+These features directly contribute to the primary ROI drivers identified in the study: improved developer productivity and significant reductions in infrastructure and operational costs.

 ## Technical Implementation Details